LSC's 2018 Tech Innovations Conference

 What Can I Learn

-- improve limited scope or self-representation for those persons whom legal aid organizations are not able to represent fully
+- tools to improve limited scope or self-representation for those persons whom legal aid organizations are not able to represent fully;

-- increase the efficiency and effectiveness of access, triage, and intake
+- improving the efficiency and effectiveness of access, triage, and intake;

-- provide legal services staff and pro bono advocates with better litigation and case development support
+- providing legal services staff and pro bono advocates with better litigation and case development support;

-- improve management and internal operations in legal aid offices
+- improving management and internal operations in legal aid offices, including the use of:

 The official Twitter hashtag for the conference is #LSCTIG.